dtbinh/mindstorm_game/README.md

 You can run the game from the robot, but it only has like 64mb RAM, so it's not ideal

 ## TODO:
-1.Fix the color sensor, it's not working at all.
+1. Fix the color sensor, it's not working at all.
-2.Redirection for the the lobby on the website.
+2. Redirection for the the lobby on the website.
-3.Motor controlling for multiple people
+3. Motor controlling for multiple people
-4.CSS for lobby/index.html
+4. CSS for lobby/index.html